werx/forms/README.md

 <?=Form::checkbox('colors')->value('Blue')->checked()?> Blue
 <?=Form::checkbox('colors')->value('Green')?> Green
 ```
-> In this example, we manually forced 'Blue' to be checked using.
+> In this example, we manually forced 'Blue' to be checked.

 ### Buttons